Rayonism: History of the movement

 Later that same year, the Rayonists started painting their faces; in explanation, Larionov and fellow theoretician Ilia Zdanevich wrote the manifesto "Why We Paint Our Faces", which included suggested Rayonist face painting designs as illustrations.

 Rayonism ended with the start of the Great War.

 The movement received minimal acceptance for their influence on Russian abstract art until a few pieces were acquired by the Tate Gallery in 1952.
-There are few locations where works representative of this style can be viewed by the public outside of galleries primarily in London, New York, or Paris.
-Many exist in private collections, especially due to the long history of abstract art being frowned upon by the Soviet's.
+There are few locations where works representative of this style can be viewed by the public outside of galleries, primarily in London, New York, or Paris.
+Many exist in private collections, especially due to the long history of abstract art being frowned upon by the Soviets.

 Although short-lived, Rayonism was a crucial step in the development of Russian abstract art.
 As Larionov said, it represented the "true freeing of art" from the former "realistic" conventions that had "oppressed" the artistic community.

 Electro act "The Rayonists" took their name from the movement.